dquenti/Churn_Probability_ML/README.md

 - Exploring feature engineering to improve model performance.
 - Applying the models to different datasets or industries.

-## Contributing

-We welcome contributions from the community.
-If you have any suggestions, bug reports, or improvements, please open an issue or submit a pull request.

 ## Contact

 For any questions or inquiries, please contact: